MicroEJ/docs/KernelDeveloperGuide/kernelFAQ.rst

 When the Kernel installs an Application, it returns a ``Feature`` object that represents the application execution context.
 The Kernel can keep a map between the Feature provenance/identification and the Feature object.

-In the Security Manager check method or any Kernel code, you can get the caller using ``Kernel.getContextOwner()``.
+In the Security Manager check method or any Kernel code, you can get the caller using ``Kernel.getContextOwner()`` to set up Security policies depending on the application.

 Is there a way to extend Kernel APIs? (provide new APIs in new libraries dynamically)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~